MarekLani/Human_Agent_Handoff-Bot_Framework_v4_nodejs/readme.md

 # Human agent handoff with Bot Framework v4 (Node.js)

-This repository contains sample code which implements human handoff logic using Bot Framework v4 SDK in Node.js.
-This handoff includes also functionality of feeding newly connected agent chat window with previous chat history between bot and user, who requested handoff to human agent.
+This repository contains sample code which implements **human handoff logic** using Bot Framework v4 SDK in Node.js.
+This handoff includes also functionality of **feeding newly connected agent chat window** with previous **chat history** between bot and user, who requested handoff to human agent.

 On user side this code supports all channels supported by Bot Service.
-On agent side there is very simple console implemented on top of Web Chat component connected to Bot Application thru Direct Line.
+Human agent side is implemented as simple console on top of Web Chat component connected to Bot Application thru Direct Line.

-**Note**: This is prove of concept solution and for production ready use, it requires further development.
+**Note**: This is prove of concept solution and for production ready use it requires further development.
 This text is not describing basic concepts behind Bot Framework and it is recommended, you have some knowledge of Bot Framework SDK before continuing with reading this text.

 ## Prerequisites

 Besides using Bot Framework and Bot Service, solution is using several other Azure Services, namely:

-- **CosmosDB** - to store conversation references, create agent support cases and conversation states.
+- **CosmosDB** - to store conversation references, agent support cases and conversation states.

 - **Azure Storage**
   - Blob storage to store transcripts (history of conversations)
-  - Storage queue to store support requests and hand them over to agent in FIFO manner.
+  - Storage queue to store incoming support requests and hand them over to human agent in FIFO manner.

-- **Azure Functions** - extraction of user chat history is currently implemented in C#, as C# SDK provided simpler way how to read history stored in blobs.
-You can find more details further in the text.
+- **Azure Functions** - extraction of user chat history is currently implemented in C#, as at the time of creation of this sample C# SDK provided simpler way how to read history stored in blobs.
+You can find more details in latter sections of this text.

 **To enable storing of bot-user chat conversations**, we used *TranscriptLoggerMiddleware* which is part of botbuilder-core package.
 Middlewares are added to message processing pipeline in index.js file.
 See initialization of *TranscriptLoggerMiddleware*  below: